Nuffle-Labs/nffl/docs/docs/operator/registration.md

 # Registration

-Here we'll go step-by-step on how to opt-in into NEAR SFFL.
+Here we'll go step-by-step on how to opt-in into NEAR NFFL.
 It's a quick and easy process that will allow you to start contributing to the network once the testnet starts functioning.